 Why are we devs so obsessed with decoupling things that are coupled nature? tRPC is a library that replaces the need for GraphQL or REST for internal APIs.
 When using it, you simply write backend functions whose input and output shapes are instantly inferred in your frontend without any code generation; making writing API schemas a thing of the past.
 It's lightweight, not tied to React, HTTP-cacheable, and can be incrementally adopted.
 In this talk, I'll give a glimpse of the DX you can get from tRPC and how (and why) to get started.

-Hello.
-I'm Alex.
-I'm here to talk about full-stack React and tRPC.
+Hello, I'm Alex.
+I'm here to talk about full stack, React, and tRPC.
 I've been making websites for a really long time and been working with React since 2016 or so.
 I've also worked a bit as an iOS developer and whatnot.

-[03:26] So let's see a bit more complex example.
+And what you see here works exactly the same in React Native.
+And if you want to, you can incrementally adopt tRPC to your project, or you cannot use it at all if you don't want to.
+So let's see a bit more complex example.
 Here we have a backend that is actually talking to a database.
-You can see here that we have a post by ID query, and that takes some input data through a validator.
-And you can see that the types of that validator is inferred straight away to the frontend.
-And then at the end, you can see that we are talking to a database through an ORM called Prisma, and that gets on data back that is also then inferred straight away on the frontend.
+So you can see here that we have a post by ID query, and that takes some input data through a validator, and you can see that the types of that validator is inferred straight away to the front end.
+And then at the end, you can see that we are talking to our database through an ORM called Prisma, and that gets some data back that is also then inferred straight away on the frontend.